cairo-book/cairo-book/src/ch14-01-00-contract-storage.md

 - **Accessing Storage Variables**: You can read and write storage variables using automatically generated `read` and `write` functions.
 For structs, you can access individual members directly.
 - **Custom Types with the `Store` Trait**: To store custom types like structs and enums, they must implement the `Store` trait.
 This can be achieved using the `#[derive(starknet::Store)]` attribute or writing your own implementation.
 - **Addresses of Storage Variables**: The address of a storage variable is computed using the `sn_keccak` hash of its name, and additional steps for special types.
 For complex types, the storage layout is determined by the type's structure.
-- **Structs and Enums Storage Layout**: Structs are stored as a sequence of primitive types, while enums store the variant index and associated values.
+- **Structs and Enums Storage Layout**: Structs are stored as a sequence of primitive types, while enums store the variant index and potential associated values.
 - **Storage Nodes**: Special structs that can contain storage-specific types like `Map` or `Vec`.
 They allow for more sophisticated storage layouts and can only exist within contract storage.

 Next, we'll focus on the `Map` and `Vec` types in depth.